async-rs/async-std/docs/src/concepts/tasks.md

 }
 ```

-If you want to mix operation kinds, consider putting such operations on a `thread`.
+If you want to mix operation kinds, consider putting such blocking operations on a separate `thread`.

 ## Errors and panics

-`Task`s report errors through normal channels: If they are fallible, their `Output` should be of kind `Result<T,E>`.
+Tasks report errors through normal patterns: If they are fallible, their `Output` should be of kind `Result<T,E>`.

-In case of `panic`, behaviour differs depending on if there's a reasonable part that addresses the `panic`.
+In case of `panic`, behaviour differs depending on whether there's a reasonable part that addresses the `panic`.
 If not, the program _aborts_.

 In practice, that means that `block_on` propagates panics to the blocking component: